-This is an elective rotation, which is designed to combine bedside rounds and teaching in the pulmonary laboratory.
+This is an elective rotation designed to combine bedside rounds and teaching in the pulmonary laboratory.
 Students will learn to correlate pulmonary function tests with clinical findings.
-The student will participate in fibroptic bronchoscopy and will gain knowledge in diseases such as COPD, pneumonia, pulmonary fibrosis, asthma, ARDs, and other pulmonary conditions.
+The student will participate in bronchoscopy and gain knowledge in diseases such as COPD, pneumonia, pulmonary fibrosis, asthma, ARDs, and other pulmonary conditions.

-Pathology /Laboratory Medicine
+Pathology/Laboratory Medicine

-This elective gives the student the opportunity to understand how lab tests are ordered and used most effectively in evaluating patients.
+This elective provides the student the opportunity to understand how lab tests are ordered and utilized most effectively in evaluating patients.
 The student will observe day-to-day operations of the lab, such as clinical chemistry, hematology, microbiology, blood bank and immunology.
 The student will become familiar with the various tests available and develop appropriate test ordering skills.
-The educational format will include review of test profiles, analysis of other laboratory data and clinical case studies with emphasis on cost effective laboratory utilization.
+The educational format will include review of test profiles, analysis of other laboratory data and clinical case studies with an emphasis on cost effective laboratory utilization.